Twitchkidd/gfcom-dep-2020/content/blog/up.-at-em./index.md

 // Whooof!
 It's a little more imperative than I'd like, but it's getting there!
 I bet this thing will be seven hundred lines of code, I'm going to shoot for that.
 I really want to do some dishes or something ... put myself together ... // Okay, dishes done, self put together, Dawa got a little time at the park, got some brekkers and a coffee, back at it!

+// Dawa has gotten two more walks.
+My back is killing me.
+Fml.
+Must keep coding.

 ///

 Good morning on the 7th!
 I haven't been writing, so I figured I'd jump back in!
 Sooo close to finishing `master-blaster`!
 It's been non-stop, just trying to do the best I can with Dawa, and take care of myself, and code, and I kid you not this thing is so close to done!
 Or done enough for a v1!